BooleanCube/old-lollipop-bot/README.md

 - and many more fun and useful commands!

 ### Commands
-Typing `l!help` in a server will send you a list of the commands that lollipop provides!
+Typing `/help` in a server will send you a list of the commands that lollipop provides!

 ----

-Developed by BooleanCube
+**Developed by BooleanCube**

-*Powered by Jikan API, Readm, and JDA*
+*Powered by Awatch, Readm, and JDA*